-This is a comprehensive guide on creating a game in Unity.
+This is a comprehensive guide on create a game in unity.
 From importing game assets to setting up the game environment, scripting, testing, and optimization techniques, we cover every step of the game development process.
 Explore the fundamentals and advanced strategies for bringing your game ideas to life in Unity.

 Are you keen on create a game in Unity?
 Unity game engine stands as one of the top gaming engines worldwide and empowers developers to build games for different platforms.